Meethshah/Scrappy-Project/README.md

-# Scrappy Project Guided cohort
+# Navigating the Scrappy Project: A Guided Cohort Journey"